 What's going on, Paul?

-Couldn't make up my mind until uh yesterday, and um I just I what I'm what I saw yesterday puts both Cruz and Kasich in the same barrel with the establishment Republican Party.
+And I just, what I saw yesterday puts both Cruz and Kasich in the same barrel with the establishment Republican Party.

-And I'm I'm I'm for Trump now.
+And I'm for Trump now.

-It seems I want to get the results of the poll we did on Hannity last night.
+I want to get the results of the poll we did on Hannity last night.

-I've not asked my TV producer for it yet, but I'll ask him and I'll try and report back to you tomorrow.
+I've not asked my TV producer for it yet, but I'll ask him, and I'll try and report back to you tomorrow.

 Everyone I've talked to since yesterday is going, I've had it.